 Harbor Breeze Cruises has offered public whale watching cruises for nearly two decades.
 The 2 1/2 hour ride out of Long beach goes in search of Pacific Gray Whales, Dolphins, California Sea Lions, and other marine life.

-Whale Watching cruises include informative commentary, provided by an experienced staff and a biologist from the Aquarium of the Pacific.
+Whale Watching cruises include informative commentary, provided by experienced staff and a biologist from the Aquarium of the Pacific.
 Whale watching and harbor cruises depart from Long Beach next to the Aquarium of the Pacific.

 Comfortable accommodations aboard ships include lounge areas where you may enjoy a snack or drink provided by our galley service.
 The ships also include restrooms and expansive deck areas for viewing and photography.